 When you’re writing your application, don’t just list generic reasons for why you want to attend that school.
 It’s essential to understand what do colleges look for in prospective students so you can be specific and talk about what sets that college apart from the rest.

 Remember, colleges want students who are genuinely interested in their programs.
 So, if you want to impress admissions officers, let your commitment shine through in your application.

 What’s Next When Applying to Colleges?

-While students can apply for federal student aid and other grants and scholarships to reduce the overall cost of attendance, there are also affordable four-year universities and free community colleges to choose from.
-Some schools even forgo application fees to further reduce the financial strain on low-income families.
+Sure, you can apply for federal student aid and scholarships to reduce the cost of attendance.
+But did you know that affordable four-year universities and free community colleges exist?
+Some schools even forgo application fees for low-income families. 🆓

 College admissions committees read through thousands of applications.
-It’s easy to get lost in the shuffle if you don’t showcase what colleges are looking for.
+It’s easy to get lost in the shuffle if you don’t showcase what they want to see. 📋

 What do colleges care about most?

 Getting good grades consistently is an obvious answer, but your chances will improve if you prove that you can excel in challenging classes.

 College admissions officers also evaluate your curriculum, standardized test scores, and personal essay.